aws/aws-parallelcluster/api/client/src/docs/UnauthorizedClientErrorResponseContent.md

 # UnauthorizedClientErrorResponseContent

-This exception is thrown when the client is not authorized to perform an action
+This exception is thrown when the client is not authorized to perform an action.

 ## Properties
 Name | Type | Description | Notes